Caleb S.

 Are you a research student seeking to write an annotated bibliography in APA style?

-Being a research student is hard.
-However, not knowing how to write an annotated bibliography in one of the most used citation styles makes it harder.
+Being an academic scholar is quite hard at times.
+However, not knowing how to write an annotated bibliography in one of the most used citation styles makes it even harder.

 This guide will help you get started with the basics of an annotated bibliography.
 It will also provide examples of properly formatted citations for different types of sources to help you out.